fdsssawe/inkFinder/README.md

 ### Project for 'Web Technology' course in Lviv National University of Ivan Franko
 The main idea of the project is providing interesting designes for new tattoos and sharing your sketches
 ## Hot to run a project on localhost
+### Dependencies recovery
+Since node_modules are not in repository , you need to recover node_module for both client and server.
+You can do it with `npm ci` in root and client/csletmelearn folders
 ### To start server
 Start with `npm run start:dev` or `npm run dev`
 ### To start client